 The Warning Signs of Ornamental Interest

-I wasn’t at all upset to discover that it’s a very common plant, and that my nan’s got loads in her garden that I can take cuttings from.
+I wasn’t at all upset to discover that it’s a very common plant and that my nan’s got loads in her garden that I can take cuttings from.
 In fact, managing to identify Thrift from a book felt like a minor success as well as a gentle nod that I was developing an interest in flowers.

-I then spent some time hunting around my mum’s garden, asking questions about different plants and working out what I could nick.
+I then spent some time hunting around my mum’s garden, asking questions about different plants, and working out what I could nick.
 Mum showed me how she had been potting up heather cuttings, and this ‘flowers for free’ idea increased my interest further.

 The final indicator came yesterday.
 We’ve had a small wall knocked down at work, and I asked if I could take some of the bricks to make a path down the middle of my veg patch.
-I text my mum and asked her whether she thought this would be a waste of space, to which she replied ‘do you really think you need it?’.
+I text my mum and asked her whether she thought this would be a waste of space, to which she replied ‘do you really think you need it?.

-Of course I don’t need a path, I thought.
+Of course, I don’t need a path, I thought.
 Then it dawned on me.
 I’m suddenly getting all creative and arty farty.
 I looked back on what I’d done in the garden since we moved in: a pointy brick border from bricks that were laying around behind the shed and a herb patch which I’d tried to make attractive and functional using lumps of limestone that I’d also found in the garden.

-I’d been spending time furrowing my brow, talking with mum about what plants would look good in my borders, trying my best to be inventive with old bits of slab, spending more time in the ornamental section of my local nursery and agonising about the angles of the limestone.
+I’d been spending time furrowing my brow, talking with mum about what plants would look good in my borders, trying my best to be inventive with old bits of a slab, spending more time in the ornamental section of my local nursery and agonising about the angles of the limestone.

 I’ve also been adding more flower blogs to my google reader.
 I’ve not been commenting as frankly I have no idea what I’m talking about, but I’m learning slowly.